Pay-as-you-go & consumption-based pricing

 And there's far more...we're seeing a lot of other industries emerge into this kind of a pay-as-you-go fashion.
 We're seeing it largely in consumer-facing applications for that nice alignment between the consumption models.
 We are seeing it more and more with electric vehicles; being able to pay for exactly the amount of electricity you're charging your car with.

-One of the opportunities is at companies that are looking to acquire customers.
+One of the opportunities is at companies that are looking to acquire customers–the pay-as-you-go model gives customers a low barrier to entry.
 There's a cost to that, and categories are competitive.
 The reality is, keyword bidding is expensive and the cost to acquire customers becomes increasingly expensive, particularly in a competitive industry.
 Business owners are trying to figure out how they can grow their businesses not only in the quickest fashion but also the most efficient one.

 Think about the mindset shift that is required.
 In an upfront sale or one-time purchase model, if you're paying to acquire a customer and a one-time purchase barely recoups that acquisition cost, you're not going to be very profitable over time.
 So the advent of pay-as-you-go has allowed companies to figure, "Hey, it's not just about a one-time purchase decision.
 It's about acquiring customers that are going to remain loyal, engaged customers for long periods of time into the future."